☀ 9 Sunny Facts about Solar Energy

 The way in which the world uses power is always changing.
 For decades, we’ve been dependent on fossil fuels.
 That is, fuel which comes from our oceans and from the ground.
 However, major pushes to go greener – and to look for sources of renewable fuel – have been picking up in a big way.

 One of the fastest-growing sustainable energy production options is, of course, solar energy.
-Why run power through limited oil and coal when you could harness it from the sun?
-Here’s a few interesting facts about solar energy to fill you in.
+Why run power through limited oil and coal when you could harness it from the Sun?
+Here’s a few fun facts about solar energy to fill you in.

 People all over the world are taking advantage of solar energy, both at home and at work.
 It’s possible to set solar panels up on your roof and to generate energy to sell back to power companies.